YLchen22/YLchen22.github.io/_pages/about.md

 Research Interests
 ------
-I am excited about exploring new **mathematical methods, tools, and algorithms** for specific, challenging problems.
+I am excited about exploring new **mathematical methods, tools, and algorithms** for specific, challenging problems (maybe in the background of basic sciences or finance).

 Also, as a growing researcher, I am open (but not limited) to these interconnected topics:
 * Statistical Learning